Generic Name: Methadone hydrochloride

 Methadone is a lipophilic drug and the steady-state volume of distribution ranges between 1.0 to 8.0 L/kg.
 In plasma, Methadone is predominantly bound to α1-acid glycoprotein (85% to 90%).
 Methadone is secreted in saliva, breast milk, amniotic fluid and umbilical cord plasma.

-Methadone is primarily metabolized by N-demethylation to an inactive metabolite, 2-ethylidene-1,5-dimethyl-3,3-diphenylpyrrolidene (EDDP).
-Cytochrome P450 enzymes, primarily CYP3A4, CYP2B6, and CYP2C19 and to a lesser extent CYP2C9 and CYP2D6, are responsible for conversion of Methadone to EDDP and other inactive metabolites, which are excreted mainly in the urine.
+Metabolism: Methadone is primarily metabolized by N-demethylation to an inactive metabolite, 2-ethylidene-1,5-dimethyl-3,3-diphenylpyrrolidene (EDDP).
+Cytochrome P450 enzymes, primarily CYP3A4, CYP2B6, CYP2C19, CYP2C9 and CYP2D6, are responsible for conversion of Methadone to EDDP and other inactive metabolites, which are excreted mainly in the urine.
 Methadone appears to be a substrate for P-glycoprotein but its pharmacokinetics do not appear to be significantly altered in case of P-glycoprotein polymorphism or inhibition.

-Methadone undergoes hepatic N-demethylation by cytochrome P450 (CYP) isoforms, principally CYP3A4, CYP2B6, CYP2C19, and to a lesser extent by CYP2C9 and CYP2D6.
-Coadministration of Methadone with CYP inducers may result in more rapid metabolism and potential for decreased effects of Methadone, whereas administration with CYP inhibitors may reduce metabolism and potentiate Methadone’s effects.
-Although antiretroviral drugs such as efavirenz, nelfinavir, nevirapine, ritonavir, lopinavir+ritonavir combination are known to inhibit some CYPs, they are shown to reduce the plasma levels of Methadone, possibly due to CYP induction activity [see Drug Interactions (7.2)].
-Therefore, drugs administered concomitantly with Methadone should be evaluated for interaction potential; clinicians are advised to evaluate individual response to drug therapy.
+Cytochrome P450 Interactions: Methadone undergoes hepatic N-demethylation by cytochrome P450 (CYP) isoforms, principally CYP3A4, CYP2B6, CYP2C19, CYP2C9 and CYP2D6.
+Co-administration of Methadone with CYP inducers may result in more rapid metabolism and potential for decreased effects of Methadone, whereas administration with CYP inhibitors may reduce metabolism and potentiate Methadone’s effects.
+Although antiretroviral drugs such as efavirenz, nelfinavir, nevirapine, ritonavir, lopinavir+ritonavir combination are known to inhibit some CYPs, they are shown to reduce the plasma levels of Methadone, possibly due to CYP induction activity [see DRUG INTERACTIONS (7)].

-The following drug interactions were reported following coadministration of Methadone with known inducers of cytochrome P450 enzymes:
+Cytochrome P450 Inducers: The following drug interactions were reported following co-administration of Methadone with known inducers of cytochrome P450 enzymes:

 Rifampin: In patients well-stabilized on Methadone, concomitant administration of rifampin resulted in a marked reduction in serum Methadone levels and a concurrent appearance of withdrawal symptoms.